Night and Day (Parker novel): Plot summary

 A few days later Seth Ralston’s wife comes to Jesse to report that her husband is missing.
 They begin searching for him, and soon after Jesse receives another letter from the Night Hawk blasting him for speaking with his wife, and ruining his life.
 He writes that he is going to leave town, but only after he discovers one more woman’s secret, as he calls it, and warns that this woman will be someone close to Jesse.
 Jesse thinks that he is trying to hint that the woman will be Betsy Ingersoll, but Jesse believes he is actually targeting Molly.
 They set a police unit in front of Betsy’s house as a decoy, but then stake out Molly’s house.
 Molly waits at home with a gun strapped to her thigh, and a wire so Jesse can hear her.
 The Night Hawk breaks in on her and forces her to begin stripping at gun point.
 Suit and Jesse then break in to arrest him.
 Surprised that they figured out he was after Molly, he raises his gun to shoot her, but Molly, Suit, and Jesse all shoot and kill Seth Ralston, putting an end to the Night Hawk.
-Suit is left with a moral dilemma that it was his shot that killed Ralston, but since all three fired, Jesse is able to disfuse the situation by convincing Suit that it could have been any one of the three.
+Suit is left with a moral dilemma that it was his shot that killed Ralston, but since all three fired, Jesse is able to defuse the situation by convincing Suit that it could have been any one of the three.